Skip to Content

 Long-term management priorities:

-• Weight control: Monitor body condition score monthly; target BCS 4–6 on the Henneke scale.
-The horse weight management guide covers body condition scoring and safe weight reduction for at-risk horses
+• Weight control — monitor body condition score monthly; target BCS 4–6 on the Henneke scale; the horse weight management guide covers body condition scoring and safe weight reduction

-• Regular farrier care: Every 4–6 weeks without exception; post-founder horses often need ongoing corrective trimming — the horse hoof care and trimming schedule covers how often to schedule the farrier and what to monitor between visits
+• Regular farrier care — every 4–6 weeks without exception; post-founder horses often need ongoing corrective trimming; see the horse hoof care and trimming schedule

 Horse eating clean high-quality hay from a feeder to support hoof health and prevent founder recurrence